yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 ### **4.3 ommon tricks in Recursion**

-1. How to construct the recusion solution:
+1. How to construct the recursion solution:
     * Base case (KNOWING WHEN TO SATOP!!)
     * What is will the recursive function looked like
     * what to return to pass the info to the next stack